Quantum theory for a total system including one internal measuring apparatus

-The above discussed Initial-vector-restriction imposes a restriction to initial vectors in the Hilbert space.
-It may effectively break the time-reversal symmetry of Schr\"{o}dinger equation, leading to the irreversibility of some processes, since the time reversal of a vector satisfying the Initial-vector-restriction does not necessarily satisfy the Initial-vector-restriction.
-This result may shed new light in the old problem of the microscopic origin of the macroscopic irreversibility stated in the second law of thermodynamics.
+The above discussed initial-vector restriction imposes a restriction to initial vectors in the Hilbert space for a designated internal measuring apparatus.
+It may effectively break the time-reversal symmetry of Schr\"{o}dinger equation, leading to the irreversibility of some processes, since the time reversal of a vector satisfying the initial-vector restriction does not necessarily satisfy the restriction.
+This may shed new light in the old problem of the microscopic origin of the macroscopic irreversibility stated in the second law of thermodynamics.

 One characteristic feature of the theory proposed in this paper, distinguishing it from other theories, is the role played by the non-transition condition in determining the existence of a definite property of the internal measuring apparatus.
-Due to this feature, it is possible that the proposed theory might give some experimentally testable predictions, which are not equivalent to the corresponding predictions of other quantum theories.
-However, lots of work are needed before a concrete scheme for experimental test can be constructed for this purpose, in particular, because of the difficulty of finding solutions of Eq.(\ref{D-diag}).
+Due to this feature, it is possible that the proposed theory might give some experimentally testable predictions.
+However, lots of work are needed before a concrete scheme for experimental test can be proposed, in particular, because of the difficulty in finding solutions of Eq.(\ref{D-diag}).

-In the case that a physical state of a system may have more than one mathematical descriptions, the physical equivalency of the descriptions may have some non-trivial implications in properties of the system.
-For example, The Lorentz invariance in the theory of relativity and the gauge symmetry in the quantum field theory have quite rich implications.
-In the theory proposed here, the physical equivalency of some pure-vector and mixed-state descriptions requires Eq.(\ref{D-diag}).
-A natural and interesting question is whether there may exist other non-trivial consequence(s) of this equivalency, which deserves investigation in the future.

 \acknowledgments